davidwoodsandersen/dart/README.md

 ### Usage

 - Run `npm install` to install dependencies.
-- You can customize the file name and global variable name in [package.json](package.json).
+- You can customize the file name, output path and global variable name in [package.json](package.json).
 - Run `npm run build` to generate a compiled static asset in the `lib` folder.
 - Import the asset file into your project.
-- You can also run `npm run publish` to compile the asset and copy it directly to your project:
+- You can also run `npm run dev` to automate the build during development.
-	- `npm run publish ~/my/project/directory`

 ### Documentation